-Blind Low Vision NZ administers a number of funds that could provide additional financial assistance and support to people who are blind or have low vision.
+The Blind & Low Vision NZ administers a number of funds that could provide additional financial help and support to people who are blind or have low vision.
+If you need financial assistance meeting the costs of vision rehabilitation, or tertiary education we may be able to help.
+To find out more about applying for financial assistance please contact us at email@example.com

 Kindred Sharp Children’s Trust

-This Trust provides grants to children up to the age of 16 who were blind before reaching their second birthday and are registered with Blind Low Vision NZ.
+This Trust provides grants to children up to the age of 16 who were blind before reaching their second birthday and are registered with the Blind & Low Vision NZ.

 Grants may be approved for the funding of equipment, improving quality of life or personal development programmes.
 The maximum grant this Trust will approve is $500.00 per child.